jsheffers/BasicTabs/README.md

 BasicTabs
 =========

 BasicTabs is a simple script to get tabs up and running in no time at all.
-The source has an extremely light footprint and can be used added into any project seemlessly.
+The source has an extremely light footprint and can be added into any project seemlessly.

 Animations
 ----